 PIERRE–BADLANDS NATIONAL PARK–MOUNT RUSHMORE–KEYSTONE.
 First, a drive through Fort Pierre National Grassland to see the prairie as it once was when only buffalo and the Sioux Indians occupied the land.
 Next is BADLANDS NATIONAL PARK, where 37 million years of wind and water have carved a remarkably colorful sight.
 Then, head into the Black Hills and behold the granite faces of MOUNT RUSHMORE, a giant monument to four American presidents—Washington, Jefferson, Lincoln, and Roosevelt.

 CODY–YELLOWSTONE NATIONAL PARK–WEST YELLOWSTONE.
 Through Shoshone National Forest to splendid YELLOWSTONE NATIONAL PARK.
 Follow Grand Loop Road to Artist Point with magnificent views of Yellowstone Canyon and the stupendous Lower Falls, nearly twice the height of Niagara.
+Yellowstone’s abundant and diverse wildlife are as famous as its geysers.
+It’s home to hundreds of animal species, including bears, wolves, bison, elk and antelope.
+As a visitor to the world’s first national park you may be lucky enough to encounter some of these amazing creatures in their natural habitat.
 Overnight in West Yellowstone, gateway to the geysers of Yellowstone National Park.

 WEST YELLOWSTONE.
 DAY EXCURSION TO YELLOWSTONE NATIONAL PARK.
 This morning, return to Yellowstone National Park and visit the bubbling mud paint pots, the reliable “blow” of Old Faithful, Yellowstone’s great geyser, and West Thumb geyser basin.
 Return to West Yellowstone and explore on your own.

-WEST YELLOWSTONE–GRAND TETON NATIONAL PARK–JACKSON.
-Travel south into magnificent GRAND TETON NATIONAL PARK, one of America’s last preserves of wild solitude.
-Its 13,770-foot-high ridges are crested with snow most of the year.
-Stroll along the shores of beautiful glacier-fed Jenny Lake before ending the day in the Wild West town of Jackson with its wooden sidewalks and swing-door saloons.
+WEST YELLOWSTONE–JACKSON.
+Travel south into the Wild West town of Jackson with its wooden sidewalks and swing-door saloons.
 The afternoon and evening are free to explore the shops and museums of historic downtown.

 JACKSON–SALT LAKE CITY.
 Today, drive to Salt Lake City, Utah’s vibrant capital.
 Set on the edge of Great Salt Lake Desert, this center of the Mormon religion is where Brigham Young declared to his followers, “This is the place.”
 An included sightseeing tour shows you the capital of Utah, including Temple Square, the tabernacle, and the Beehive House.